Viral-MediaLab/openPDS/README.md

 git clone https://github.com/HumanDynamics/openPDS.git
 cd openPDS

-# install openPDS and its requirements
+# install openPDS and its requirements, use requirements-freeze.txt if there are any version issues
 pip install -r requirements.txt

 # set up and run your local openPDS